ololade97/Coronavirus-Countries/README.md

 # Coronavirus-Countries
+The code is written in Python
-Details of Countries affected by Coronavirus
+It scrapes the web and get details of Countries affected by Coronavirus